 - 1. Registered Dietitians or other professionals in their roles who are qualified to serve as preceptors are identified - 2.
 Supervisor and facility permissions are obtained - 3.
 An Affiliation Agreement is developed between MSU-Bozeman/MDI and the facility's human resources department - 4.
-Affiliation Agreements are updated by the Program Director according to the term of the agreement tcy: The MDI includes preceptor compensation in its budget in the amount of \$100/intern per week.
-Preceptor compensation will be provided in a consistent manner.
+Affiliation Agreements are updated by the Program Director according to the term of the agreement, based on site visits and student/intern evaluations.